simonokeefe/my-local-school/generate-victorian-schools-zones-layers.md

 *Skip to code block below if you're not interested in recreating the methodology.*

-* open a new tab in your browser, and press F12 to open the console window
-* click on the Network tab
+* in your browser, open the developer tools (Ctrl-Shift-I), then click the Network tab
 * open website https://www.findmyschool.vic.gov.au/
 * zoom map and check the zoom level on the tile request URLs (eg https://www.findmyschool.vic.gov.au/tiles/catchments-primary-2020/8/230/157.pbf indicates that it's a level 8 request because of the `/8/`)
 * zoom until you start seeing level 9 requests (when it contains `/9/`)